-The MSM degree program is taught by faculty who challenge students to become better thinkers.
-Whether classes are taken online, in the classroom, or via ERAU’s video teleconferencing platform, students will discover how to analyze problems and research and implement solutions.
+The Master of Science in Management degree program is taught by faculty who challenge students to become better thinkers.
+Whether classes are taken online, in the classroom, or via Embry-Riddle’s video teleconferencing platform, students will discover how to analyze problems and research and implement solutions.

-The MSM program’s objectives are for graduates to:
+The Managment program’s objectives are for graduates to:

 Offered through the Embry-Riddle College of Business, the Master of Science in Management (MSM) degree program provides you with a greater focus on the theory and practice of management than a traditional MBA.
 Whether you are interested in promoting into management, transitioning from the military or already have a management position, this program will introduce you to cutting-edge concepts at play in today's global marketplace.

 Our goal is to help position you for success by equipping you with both the technical skills and managerial skills to manage resources, lead teams, and apply solutions to organizational challenges.
-In addition to your core curriculum of MSM studies, you will also have the opportunity to specialize in Human Resources Management, Global Management, Leadership, Project Management or Operations Management.
+In addition to your core curriculum of MSM studies, you will also have the opportunity to specialize in Human Resources Management, Leadership, or Project Management.

 MSM degree candidates know that an advanced education will provide the tools necessary to succeed in today’s fast-paced, technologically driven, and complex organizations.

 All MSM students gain practical management skills, such as: